 As the governed, we must frequently and thoroughly inspect our governments for signs of corruption.
 When found, we must swiftly correct it.
 This does not mean each individual spends vast hours digging through mountains of papers and laws.
 At the very least, it requires the resident-citizen to fight the enforcement of unjust laws that may pass when a previous generation got off track.
 Failure in this, encourages government corruption to grow.

-The number of States, whose citizens remain contractually bound by our nation’s Founding Charter, The unanimous Declaration of the thirteen united States of America, presently contains fifty States.
-We know that all the new states are bound to The unanimous Declaration, not merely because The Constitution for the United States of America, Article 6, which includes it by reference as "the authority of the United States"; but because the declaration binds all our citizens, regardless of when they join our union.
+The number of States, whose citizens remain contractually bound by our nation’s Founding Charter, The unanimous Declaration of the thirteen united States of America, presently contains fifty States and several territories.
+We know that all the new states are bound to The unanimous Declaration, not merely because (The Constitution of the United States of America, Article 6,), which includes it by reference as "the authority of the United States"; but because the declaration binds all our citizens, regardless of when they join our union.
 This contract lets us know when it becomes necessary for us to alter, abolish, and / or to throw off our corrupted Government Form, which also applies to corrupt government officials and their unjust actions.

-Additionally, perhaps more importantly, The unanimous Declaration is the Founding Charter for our governments; as every State that joins, automatically joins as an equal with all States.
+Additionally, perhaps more importantly; The unanimous Declaration is the Founding Charter, the initial contract that then authorizes the creation of a constitution, which is the actual form of our government.
+As every State that joins, they do so, becoming an equal with all others States.

 Our present government officers repeat the list of abuses and usurpations detailed in The Declaration.
 Those usurpations and abuse of powers identify the same type of tyranny and absolute despotism over us, at present, that existed for our nation’s founders in 1776.